Prathamesh-chougale-17/portfolio/docs/I18N_QUICK_START.md

 → Check that same locale is used on server and client

 **TypeScript errors?**
-→ Verify all translation files use `entype` interface
+→ Verify all translation files use `langtype` interface

 **Missing dropdown?**
 → Run `bun install` to ensure @radix-ui/react-dropdown-menu is installed